allenh1/YaSh/README.md

  * ctrl + c to send a kill signal to a process
  * ctrl + d to delete a character (backspace and delete keys also work)
  * ctrl + right arrow to go to the next space
- * ctrl + left arrow  to go to the previous space.
+ * ctrl + left arrow  to go to the previous space
+ * ctrl + delete to remove the word to the right of the cursor
  * use arrow keys to move through history

 History: